 To answer the second question, we propose four checkpointing strategies.
 The first and second strategies are baseline comparators, and correspond to either never checkpointing (CKPTNVR) or always checkpointing (CKPTALWS).
 For both these strategies, we only consider the DF linearization.
-A DF linearization makes sense when no checkpoints are taken because one should make progress toward sink tasks aggressively rather than pursuing multiple sink tasks simultaneously (which is risky in the presence of failures).
+A DF linearization makes sense when no checkpoints are taken because one should make progress toward exit tasks aggressively rather than pursuing multiple exit tasks simultaneously (which is risky in the presence of failures).
+The choice of the DAG linearization is inconsequential when all tasks are checkpointed.

-The third and fourth strategies fix the total number of checkpoints taken throughout the application execution, say N, and checkpoint N tasks based on some criteria.
-Then they do an exhaustive search for the N value, N = $1, \ldots, n - 1$ (recall that n is the number of tasks), that achieves the lowest expected makespan computed in polynomial time as explained in Section 4.2.
+The third and fourth strategies fix the total number of checkpoints taken throughout application execution, say N, and checkpoint N tasks based on some criteria.
+Then they do an exhaustive search for the N value, $N = 1, \ldots, n-1$ (recall that n is the number of tasks), that achieves the lowest expected makespan, which is computed in polynomial time as explained in Section 5.

-In the third strategy, tasks are sorted by decreasing w_i (checkpoint first the tasks whose computations are the longest), by increasing c_i (checkpoint first the tasks whose checkpointing overheads are the shortest), or by decreasing d_i , the sum of the weights of the successors (checkpoint first the tasks whose successors are more likely to fail).
+In the third strategy, tasks are sorted by decreasing $w_i$ (checkpoint first the tasks whose computations are the longest), by increasing $c_i$ (checkpoint first the tasks whose checkpointing overheads are the shortest), or by decreasing $d_i$ , the sum of the weights of the successors (checkpoint first the tasks whose successors are more likely to fail).
 The top N tasks taken in these orders are checkpointed.
 We name the three versions of this strategy CKPTW, CKPTC, CKPTD.